 Project overview: Planning, materials and tools

-Nothing packs more style per square inch than mosaic tile.
-So if your kitchen’s got the blahs, give it a quick infusion of pizzazz with a tile backsplash.
+Nothing packs more style per square inch than mosaic tile for kitchen backsplash tile ideas.
+So if your kitchen’s got the blahs, give it a quick infusion of pizzazz with kitchen backsplash tile.
 Because the small tiles are mounted on 12 x 12-in. sheets, installation of a tiled backsplash is fast.
 You can install the tile on Saturday and then grout it on Sunday.